Precious Mudyiwa

 Precious Mudyiwa (born 2 February 1998) is a Zimbabwean footballer who plays as a goalkeeper for Black Rhinos Queens FC and the Zimbabwe women's national team.

 Club career

-Mudyiwa played for Zimbabwean club Black Rhinos Queens at the 2021 CAF Women's Champions League COSAFA Qualifiers.
+Mudyiwa played for Zimbabwean club Black Rhinos Queens at the 2021 CAF Women's Champions League COSAFA Qualifiers where she was named goal keeper of the tournament despite being a runner-up.

 International career

 Mudyiwa capped for Zimbabwe at senior level during the 2021 COSAFA Women's Championship.